 Our Tilbury2 development helped facilitate the expansion of the Port of Tilbury and supported its “local, regional and national economic growth”.
 The Terrestrial contract incorporated a Roll-On/Roll-Off (RoRo), highways works, the relocation of the existing railhead (to accommodate freight trains of 75m), and a fixed structural steel bridge to the linkspan.
 Our Marine contract included works within the tidal estuary beyond the existing sea wall/flood defences, including a floating pontoon, linkspan/articulated bridge, associated pilings and river bed preparation for the berth.

-Demonstrating our innovative approach, the first sheet piles were installed in April using a GRAHAM designed, bespoke floating piling gate.
-To ensure our programme maximises the working area available, we are committed to working the Upstream RoRo and the CMAT berth simultaneously.
+In mid-March 2019, a 250tn crawler crane completed the offloading of 800tn of sheet piles, materials required for the Construction Materials and Aggregates Terminal (CMAT) berth cut off wall.
+The CMAT berth works were completed four weeks ahead of schedule.
+Demonstrating our innovative approach, the first sheet piles were installed using a GRAHAM designed, bespoke floating piling gate.
+To ensure our programme maximised the working area available, we worked the Upstream RoRo and the CMAT berth simultaneously.